-Our unique technology, Crystal Digital PCR™, relies on sample partitioning into 2D monolayer arrays of droplets, which are assembled into each of the rectangular chambers of the Sapphire chip.
-Within this chamber, we can observe that the droplets self-order into a periodic arrangement reminiscent of the pattern found for atoms within crystalline structures.
-This [...]
+Our unique technology, Crystal Digital PCR™, relies on sample partitioning into arrays of droplets, which are assembled into each of the rectangular wells of the Sapphire chip.
+Within this well, we can observe that the droplets self-assemble into a periodic arrangement reminiscent of the pattern found for atoms within crystalline structures.
+This is why [...]

 You may refer to our naica® system user manual (can be found here) for guidelines, a whole host of descriptive items, and step-by-step tutorials on how to set up digital PCR experiments on gene-pi.com, an educational website equipped with resources and information about digital PCR.
 We would also like to refer you to the [...]